BehindTheMath/TestWithLogStub/README.md

     testCompile 'org.powermock:powermock-api-mockito:1.6.6'
     testCompile 'org.powermock:powermock-module-junit4:1.6.6'
 ```
-3. Subclass the TestWithLogMock class, and add your own methods.
+3. Subclass the TestWithLogStub class, and add your own methods.
 Call `Log.*` as usual, and the output will be redirected to the console.

 **Example:**
 ```java